For information on purchase of these books, please go the the shop page.

 (C) Copyright 2005 Christopher Yohmei Blasdel.
 All Rights Reserved.

-The English version of Blasdel’s award winning essay on learning shakuhachi in Japan (Shakuhachi Odyssey–see below) has been re-written for English language readers with the inclusion of more materials and photographs.
+The English version of Blasdel’s award winning essay on learning shakuhachi in Japan (Shakuhachi Odyssey–see below) has been re-written for English language readers and is now available as an E-book on Apple Books or for Kindle on Amazon.

 The Shakuhachi, A Manual for Learning